 By appointment: contact Canadian Studies Librarian, Betsy Beattie by phone 207.581.1694 or e-mail at email@example.com.
 The Canadian Studies Office is located on the third floor of Fogler Library in the Acquisitions Department.
 To find the office follow posted directional signs or email the Canadian Studies Librarian for directions.

 About the Collection

-Early Canadiana is a series of collections published by Canadiana, an alliance of scholars and representatives of major memory institutions from across Canada.
+Early Canadiana consists of a series of collections published by Canadiana, an alliance of scholars and representatives of major memory institutions from across Canada.
 The collections contain over 80,000 rare books, magazines and government publications about Canada from the time of the first European settlers to the early decades of the 20th century.
 It is available in two formats, on microfiche and online, and each version includes some titles not covered in the other format.
 Individual titles in the microfiche collections all have bibliographic records added to URSUS, Fogler Library’s online catalog, making them accessible through author, title, key-word, and subject searches.
-Titles in the microfiche collections are also available to scholars outside the University of Maine through interlibrary loan.
-To augment these microfilmed titles Fogler Library also subscribes to the online version of Early Canadiana the contents of which are searchable by keyword.
+Early Canadiana Online offers keyword searching within the contents of its holdings.

 Canadian Census Materials

 Fogler Library owns several forms of Canadian census materials.
 These include selected copies of nominal censuses (door-to-door surveys taken by census takers) in print and microform and bound versions of aggregate censuses of Canada published by the Canadian Government (see holdings below.)
 In addition, Fogler Library subscribes to the database Ancestry Library which covers “indexes and images to Canadian [nominal] censuses for every decade from 1851 to 1911, and censuses of Manitoba, Saskatchewan and Alberta from 1906 and 1916.
 Agricultural information is available for some census years as well.”